Asheq/close-buffers.vim/README.md

 Same license as Vim itself.

 ### Todo
-- Add option to not mess up window layout
+- Add option to allow closing buffers without closing any windows they are displayed in, like [vim-bbye](https://github.com/moll/vim-bbye)